-Question from a reader: How do I deal with the aftermath and continuation of the pandemic?
+QUESTION FROM A READER: How do I deal with the aftermath and continuation of the pandemic?
 I feel like I can’t go anywhere without having a mask on, and I get anxious when someone gets near me at the grocery store?

 ANSWER: You are not alone in dealing with such questions and situations.
 Take a breath and remember to be kind to yourself.
-When we are in survival mode, whether it be fight, flight or freeze, our nervous system is no longer socially oriented where we feel connected to ourselves, to others and to a higher purpose.
-As we emerge from the pandemic, our nervous system needs to re-calibrate back into the socially engaged status.
+When you are in survival mode, whether it be fight, flight or freeze, your nervous system is no longer socially oriented .
+You may not feel connected to yourself, to others or to a higher purpose.
+As you emerge from the pandemic, your nervous system needs to recalibrate back into the socially engaged status.

 How do you know you are there?
 By feeling that you are in your “element” again, feeling safe in your body, mind and spirit, and in relationships and community.
 This is where you will find it easy to connect to yourself and to others.
 You can start to live in a world full of possibilities, full of trust and willingness to take risk to grow and explore.

 Certainly, the first step is acknowledging that each of us has been changed by the pandemic.
 Exactly how you changed may take some time to realize.
 But that is ok.
 We don’t need to know the answers right away, and each of us will live our unique way into our own unique answers.

 Remember that as we emerge from the pandemic, we as a collective are having many “first-time-in-a-over-a-year experiences.”
 As a result, take time to reflect on your upcoming “first-time-ever-since-the-pandemic” event.
 Most importantly, don’t rush yourself through the event or the experience.
 Be gentle with yourself and check in with how your body feels.
 You may feel nothing in your body, or you may feel some tightness in your chest or difficulties breathing.
 Be gentle with yourself, and accept your experience as it is without judgement.
 Remember, there is no right way to emerge.
 The right way is in the making, as you go.